 treatise, “Twentieth-Century Compositions for the Baroque Flute,” was a

-winner of the NFA’s 2004 call for DM/PhD Papers.
+winner of the NFA’s 2004 Graduate Research Competition.
 Her main teachers were Betty Bang Mather, Robert Willoughby and Colin St. Martin, and she has had additional studies with Christopher Krueger, Claire Guimond and Rachel Brown.
 Linda teaches Flute and directs the Early Music Ensemble at The

 University of Wisconsin Oshkosh.